vaibhavsagar/website/content/blog/blog-setup.md

 system like Travis-CI in charge of deployment because it seemed like a frivolous use of resources and so I settled for the approach outlined [here](http://mathamy.com/migrating-to-github-pages-using-pelican.html) which worked reasonably well.
-However, I recently realised that automating my deployment would allow me to theoretically create a post using the GitHub web interface which would automatically get turned into a new post on my blog.
+As my understanding of continuous integration and the possibilities of Travis improved, I changed my mind and decided it would be a good idea to automate this process.
+I also realised that automating my deployment would allow me to theoretically create or update a post using the GitHub web interface which would automatically get turned into a new post on my blog.
 This would allow me to use this blog from any web browser!
 In other words, I wanted a convoluted reimplementation of half of a CMS's functionality.

 I found a very helpful [blog
 post](http://zonca.github.io/2013/09/automatically-build-pelican-and-publish-to-github-pages.html)